HOME | ABOUT US | ADDITIONAL LINKS | CONTACT US

 The Orange County Bar Association assumes no responsibility for the legal service providers which appear on this list.

-• Legal Aid Society of Orange County
+• Community Legal Aid SoCal

 The mission of Legal Aid Society of Orange County and Community Legal Services in southeast Los Angeles County is to provide civil legal services to low-income individuals and to promote equal access to the justice system through advocacy, legal counseling, innovative self-help services, in-depth legal representation, economic development and community education.